Bonfida/bonfida-dev-guide/src/05_Instruction_create.md

 Using checked math is _absolutely essential_.
 Sometimes it might seem redundant.
 Sometimes it might actually be redundant.
+But it's better to think about it this way: if it _can_ overflow, it _will_ overflow.
-But I'll say the same thing here I said when we discussed account checks : _dont' even think about it!_
+_Dont' even think about it!_

 The only exception to this rule is `checked_div` when dividing by a constant.
 If you know it to be non-zero because it says so on the same line of code, then you should favor readability.

-Finally, we transfer the funds to our vault using the `spl_token` `transfer` instruction :
+Finally, we transfer the funds to our vault using the `spl_token` `transfer` instruction:
 ```rust,noplayground
 let instruction = spl_token::instruction::transfer(
     &spl_token::ID,